Labic-ICMC-USP/CLIMADA-BR/README.md

 # CLIMADA-BR

-Climada-BR is a project of LABIC (Laboratory of Computational Intelligence from USP São Carlos), that seeks to improve hazard assesment in Brazil using LLM's (Large Language Models) for extracting event data from auternative sources.
-This repository is a fork from the original [CLIMADA](https://github.com/CLIMADA-project/climada_python) which stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
+Climada-BR is a project of LABIC (Laboratory of Computational Intelligence from USP São Carlos), that seeks to improve hazard assesment in Brazil using LLM's (Large Language Models) for extracting event data from auternative sources. **This repository is a fork from the original [CLIMADA](https://github.com/CLIMADA-project/climada_python) which stands for CLIMate ADAptation and is a probabilistic natural catastrophe impact model**, that also calculates averted damage (benefit) thanks to adaptation measures of any kind (from grey to green infrastructure, behavioural, etc.).
 The installation Guide is at the end of the page.

 ## Introduction